-The boundary condition u = 0 makes u change sign at the boundary, while the condition $u_x = 0$ perfectly reflects the wave, see a web page7 or a movie file8 for demonstration.
-Our next task is to explain how to implement the boundary condition $u_x = 0$, which is more complicated to express numerically and also to implement than a given value of u.
+The boundary condition u = 0 in a wave equation reflects the wave, but u changes sign at the boundary, while the condition $u_x = 0$ reflects the wave as a mirror and preserves the sign, see a web page or a movie file for demonstration.

+Our next task is to explain how to implement the boundary condition $u_x = 0$ , which is more complicated to express numerically and also to implement than a given value of u.
 We shall present two methods for implementing $u_x = 0$ in a finite difference scheme, one based on deriving a modified stencil at the boundary, and another one based on extending the mesh with ghost cells and ghost points.